 Global intellectual exchange is at the heart of the Katekisama Program.
 To stimulate these forms of academic collaboration, the Program regularly offers fellowships.
 Issued once a year, the call for application aims to attract researchers who share the Program’s commitment to interdisciplinary thinking and intellectual curiosity and who intend to contribute to substantial new development in globality research.
 The changing focus of the Fellowships reflects the different annual themes of the Katekisama Program.
 Katekisama Fellows spend their fellowship period at the respective partner institutions and actively participate in and contribute to the dynamic intellectual atmosphere of the Katekisama Program.

-The Institute for European Global Studies welcomes applications for visiting fellowships (3 months) for the academic year 2021/2022 (beginning in autumn 2021).
-The call for application is situated in the context of the Katekisama exchange program of the universities of Basel, Bonn (Germany) and Waseda, Tokyo (Japan).
-The thematic focus is on “Global Crossings: Islands and Corridors, Life and Goods in Globality Research”.
+The Europainstitut / Institute for European Global Studies of the University of Basel (Switzerland) welcomes applications for visiting fellowships (3 months) for autumn 2023.
+The call for application is situated in the context of the Katekisama exchange program of the universities of Basel (Switzerland) and Bonn (Germany) with further partners from Ghana and Japan currently signing up to the program.
+The initiative is designed to establish new academic mobility and exchange in teaching and research.
+The thematic focus is on “Global Convergences: Cultures and Politics of Artificial Intelligence in Globality Research”.

 Please use the standard application form for your project proposal and CV.
 Incoming applications without the standard application form will not be considered.
 Please submit your complete application documents in PDF format in one email to: firstname.lastname@example.org.
-The closing date for applications is April 15, 2021.

 The closing date for applications is January 31, 2023.
 For questions please contact: email@example.com.